znti/dojot-web/README.md

-# dojot-web
+# dojot-web library
-Library containing helpers to integrate with [dojot](http://www.dojot.com.br/)'s services.
+Helpers classes to integrate with [dojot](http://www.dojot.com.br/)'s services.

-This document describes its supported features, along with a basic documentation for each of those.
+This document describes its supported features, along with a basic usage example for each of those.

-A basic usage example can be found on the [usageSample.js file](https://github.com/znti/dojot-web/blob/master/usageSample.js) and can be run with a simple `node usageSample.js` command once you've cloned the repository and installed its dependencies with `npm install`.
+A sample can be found on the [usageSample.js file](https://github.com/znti/dojot-web/blob/master/usageSample.js) and requires you to clone the repository before executing.

+## Installing
+First of all, make sure to install the project package through npm.

+`npm install --save @znti/dojot-web`

+Once installed, simply import it as any other module;

+`let dojot = require('@znti/dojot-web');`

+Now all that is left to do is to initialize it with a valid dojot host address.

-# Initializing the library
+## Initializing

 ### init(dojotHost, credentials)
 Initializes the client and setups a connection with the dojot server located on `dojotHost`.

-Be sure to change your `dojotHost` location, in case its not on `localhost:8000`
+Make sure to change your `dojotHost` location, in case yours is not on `localhost:8000`

 `credentials` can be passed in case a custom username/password setup must be used.
 If left empty, the library assumes the default admin/admin setup and tries to authenticate with it.